 What Is Hinge’s Invited You To Start The Chat?
 How Does It Work?
 Hinge’s Invitation To Start A Conversation Feature.
-Mark Unresponded Messages, Reduce Ghosting
+Mark Unresponded Messages, Reduce Ghosting, Etiquette

 If you have used dating apps long enough, you will notice a large portion of likes or comments rarely turn into matches.
-Of those limited matches, few turn into conversations.
+Of those limited matches, a few lead to conversations.
 As an online dating photographer and consultant here in San Francisco, many people put all their effort into photos and largely ignore bios, prompts and method of initial contact and communication.

 There are a variety of reasons for this inefficiency including: volume of matches, lost interest, further investigation of the profile beyond main photo after matching, better options presented, unflattering Instagram post, got tired of the app or online dating, other person did not initiate conversation, never intended to communicate (bot, spammer, looking for Instagram likes, website traffic, accumulating likes on apps) etc.

 Hinge released a feature called ‘Invite to Chat’ whereby people (either gender, not just women) who have received a like or comment notification can then turn around and invite the individual who liked or commented on a photo or prompt to chat.
 The aim here is to show an intent to engage in conversation without having to use words and to reduce ghosting by the other party.
-This feature also contains the ability to mark messages as unresponded.
+This feature also contains the ability to mark messages as responded.
 These are gentle/ungentle reminders to continue the chat with your match.